Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 21st in the league.
+- The pitching staff for the Guardians has a collective 8.4 K/9, which ranks 19th in MLB.

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.75).
+- The Guardians have the 13th-ranked team ERA among all league pitching staffs (4.33).

-- Guardians pitchers combine to allow nine home runs (0.8 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to allow 10 home runs (0.8 per game), the ninth-fewest in baseball.

-- Gaddis (0-0) takes the mound for the Guardians to make his third start this season.
+- Battenfield starts for the first time this season for the Guardians.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up one hit.
+- The righty will make his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.